 I’m still a novice when it comes to yeast breads, but this week I had a small victory.
 My pita bread puffed up!

+I’ve made pita before, but in the past it ‘s always been the flat type with air bubbles here and there.
+It tasted okay, but I wasn’t getting a pocket and couldn’t figure out why.
+This week I tried a couple of new recipes and started combining techniques.
+What I realized in the end was the key to getting my dough to puff was a fiery hot cast iron skillet and a 500 degree oven.
 Here’s the recipe I used.
 This can be done with a pizza stone, but I don’t have one anymore and had to use the cast iron skillet.
 It turned out the cast iron skillet was easier to work with and seems to have gotten hotter than my previous stones.
 The drawback to a cast iron skillet is that you have to cook the pitas one at a time, but seeing that each one takes only about 3 minutes, it’s no big deal.

 - 1 1/4 cups warm water (110 degrees to 115 degrees F)

 - 1 (.25 ounce) package active dry yeast

 - 2 1/2 teaspoons granulated sugar

 - 1 1/2 teaspoons salt plus a 1/8 tsp. pinch

 - 3 cups all-purpose flour (13.5 oz)

-Rub a second bowl with the olive oil, transfer dough to oily bowl, roll dough around in the bowl to coat with oil.
+- Rub a second bowl with the olive oil, transfer dough to oily bowl, roll dough around in the bowl to coat with oil.
 Cover with plastic wrap and let it rise in a warm place until doubled in bulk (an hour).

-Punch down dough and shape dough into 6 rounds (mine were more like gobs, but not too ridiculously sticky).
+- Punch down dough and shape dough into 6 rounds (mine were more like gobs, but not too ridiculously sticky).
 Set the rounds on a parchment lined cookie sheet to rest for about 15 minutes.

-Meanwhile, put a cast-iron skillet in the oven and preheat the oven to 500 degrees F. While oven preheats, (and after dough has rested) take one of the dough gobs, and shape it into a 5 or 6 inch round (Try for an even thickness) on a surface lightly coated with flour.
+- Meanwhile, put a cast-iron skillet in the oven and preheat the oven to 500 degrees F. While oven preheats, (and after dough has rested) take one of the dough gobs, and shape it into a 5 or 6 inch round (Try for an even thickness) on a surface lightly coated with flour.
 Use just enough flour to keep it from sticking.

 - With a couple of hot pads, carefully remove the hot skillet from the oven and set on another hot pad.
 Transfer the dough round to the hot skillet trying your best to keep it in its 5 inch (ish) circle.

-Quickly put the skillet back in the oven and cook for 3-5 minutes.
+- Quickly put the skillet back in the oven and cook for 3-5 minutes.
 My pitas took 3 minutes.
 Repeat with remaining 5 pitas.
 Makes 6 pitas.